libertywolfgirl/Funtastic-Bot/README.md

-# Facebook Messenger Bot integrated with Watson Assistant
+# Facebook Messenger Bot with Watson Assistant integration

 This example project creates a Facebook Messenger bot, completely mirroring the quickstart located in [Messenger Platform docs](https://developers.facebook.com/docs/messenger-platform/guides/quick-start).

 It is a remix from the original Facebook Messenger Bot Glitch project, but that integrates Watson Assistant.

 ## Getting Started
 To get started you need to: